Fionnuala Ní Aoláin

 Professor Fionnuala D. Ní Aoláin is the Robina Chair in Law, Public Policy, and Society at the University of Minnesota Law School and a professor of law at the University of Ulster's Transitional Justice Institute in Belfast, Northern Ireland.
 Her teaching and research interests are in the fields of international law, human rights law, national security law, transitional justice, and feminist legal theory.
 Professor Ní Aoláin received her LL.B. and Ph.D. in law at the Queen's University Law Faculty in Belfast and also holds an LL.M. degree from Columbia Law School.

-Her books include The Politics of Force (Blackstaff Press, 2000); Law in Times of Crisis (Cambridge University Press); On the Frontlines: Gender, War and the Post-Conflict Process (Oxford University Press, 2011); Exceptional Courts and Military Commissions in Comparative and Policy Perspective (Cambridge University Press, 2013, with Oren Gross); and Oxford Handbook on Gender and Conflict (forthcoming 2017, with Cahn, Haynes and Valji).
+Her books include The Politics of Force (Blackstaff Press, 2000); Law in Times of Crisis (Cambridge University Press); On the Frontlines: Gender, War and the Post-Conflict Process (Oxford University Press, 2011); Exceptional Courts and Military Commissions in Comparative and Policy Perspective (Cambridge University Press, 2013, with Oren Gross); and Oxford Handbook on Gender and Conflict (2016, with Cahn, Haynes and Valji).

 Professor Ní Aoláin was a representative of the prosecutor at the International Criminal Tribunal for the Former Yugoslavia at domestic war crimes trials in Bosnia (1996-97); appointed by the Secretary-General of the United Nations as Special Expert on promoting gender equality in times of conflict and peace-making (2003); appointed by the Office of the High Commissioner on Human Rights and UN WOMEN to prepare a Study on Reparations for Conflict Related Sexual Violence (2011); and appointed by the International Criminal Court's Trust Fund for Victims to lead an Expert Review on Reparations to victims in the Court's first case (2015).
 See Professor Ní Aoláin's full faculty profile here.